 In addition to regular sampling, Jack Creek has been the location of restoration work.
-In 2003 about 880 feet of new channel was constructed on Jack Creek and 50 acres of wetlands were created adjacent to the creek (Madison Conservation District 2015).
-Two streambank restoration projects also took place in 2016, involving the use of willow soil lifts to replace hard bank structures (Madison Conservation District 2015).
+In 2003 about 880 feet of new channel were constructed on Jack Creek and 50 acres of wetlands were created adjacent to the creek (Madison Conservation District 2015).
+Since 2010, the Madison Conservation District has performed monitoring nearby.
+There are two bank restoration projects planned for Jack Creek in 2016; both involve the use of willow soil lifts to replace hard bank structures (Madison Conservation District 2015).